 You can fly to Finland with Finnair, which has direct flights to Helsinki from Delhi thrice a week.
 It takes 7 and half hours to reach Helsinki.
 There are other airlines like Air France, Air India, Aeroflot Russian, and Lufthansa.

 To reach the Finnish Lapland, the main gateway is the Helsinki-Vantaa International airport.You have to take a direct flight to Ivalo, the northernmost airport in Lapland, approximately 250 kilometers above the Arctic Circle.

 Where to Stay

 I stayed at the northernmost spa hotel and holiday home resort in Europe named Holiday Club Saariselkä in a village with the same name.
-I made Saariselka as my base to explore the Finnish Lapland.
-I highly recommend this hotel for everyone who is planning to visit Lapland because the hotel is located at the gorgeous location, but also for their world standard services and warm hospitality.
+I made Saariselka my base to explore the Finnish Lapland.
+I highly recommend this hotel for everyone who is planning to visit Lapland because the hotel is located at a gorgeous location, but also for their world-standard services and warm hospitality.
 Holiday Club Saariselka is a part of Club Mahindra now as the company acquired Club Resorts Oy, Finland and it allows Indians to have their family vacation possible in Europe through their membership.